guess-js/guess/packages/webpack/README.md

   // Custom report provider.
 It is used for providing reports from a different source
   // other than Google Analytics.
 Keep in mind that you cannot specify both
   // `GA` and `reportProvider`.
 If `GA` is specified, then Guess.js will use the default
-  // Google Analytics report provider. reportProvider() {
+  // Google Analytics report provider.
+For the format of the report, check the
+  // "Custom report provider" section below. reportProvider() {
     return new Promise((resolve, reject) => {
       readFile('./report.json', (err, content) => {